Do you remember the only time the Bible records Jesus healing someone in stages? It took two separate actions. And it got kind of messy.

 After the saliva thing, Jesus asked Allofus if he saw anything.
 He replied that he saw people, but they looked blurry, like trees walking.
 It took Jesus laying on His hands again before Allofus could clearly see the moving objects as men.

-This beautiful story intrigues me.
-I’m captivated by the fact that the healing happened in stages.
+This beautiful story intrigues me because the healing happened in stages.
 I’m intrigued that Allofus couldn’t see people clearly.

 How Do We Really See People?